-- One hundred thirty nine USTs were removed from Fort Ord, primarily between 1991 to 1994

-- Sixteen of the sites from which those 139 USTs were removed were found to be contaminated

-- Site characterization studies are underway at the 16 contaminated sites to evaluate the vertical and horizontal extent of contamination

-- Remediation at the 16 sites will likely include excavating, removing, and treating the contaminated soil

-- 113 formerly used USTs remain in place.

-The tanks were used for storing heating fuel,

-vehicle and aircraft fuel, waste oil, or

-Stoddard solvent or as emergency storage

-reservoirs

-- Of the remaining USTs, approximately 91

-have been identified for removal due to base

-closure.
-USTs associated with operation of

-water wells, sewage lifts, or emergency

-facilities or that are in areas to be retained by the Army have been replaced with ASTs.
+- One hundred eighty-nine (189) USTs have been removed from Fort Ord, primarily between 1991 to 1995 - Nineteen of the sites from which those 189 USTs were removed were found to be contaminated - Site characterization studies are underway at 11 of the contaminated sites to evaluate the vertical and horizontal extent of contamination; the remaining sites have been granted closure - Remediation at the 19 sites will likely include excavating, removing, and treating the contaminated soil - Sixty-seven (67) formerly used USTs remain in place.
+The tanks were used for storing heating fuel, vehicle and aircraft fuel, waste oil, or Stoddard solvent or as emergency storage reservoirs - Of the remaining USTs, approximately 50 have been identified for removal due to base closure.
+A contractor has been identified to remove the additional 50 USTs; however, a schedule for removal of the USTs has not been prepared.
+USTs associated with operation of water wells, sewage lifts, or emergency facilities or that are in areas to be retained by the Army will be replaced with ASTs (Schmitt, 1994).

-An inventory of existing and former USTs on the McKinney Group B Parcels was compiled from various sources of information, including a database and a map of the parcel boundaries provided by the DENR and COE, respectively, the CERFA report (ADL, 1994), and the UST Management Plan (HLA, 1991a).
-There are no documented USTs or ASTs within the McKinney Group B Parcels (Tables 5 and 6, Plate 7).
+An inventory of existing and former USTs on the McKinney Group C Parcels was compiled from various sources of information, including a database and a map of the parcel boundaries provided by the DENR and COE, respectively, the CERFA report (ADL, 1994), and the UST Management Plan (HLA, 1991a).
+No documented